msiden/gold_thief/README.md

     - [x] Make elevator move
     - [ ] Miners can choose to wait for elevators
     - [ ] Miners must not move while elevators are moving
+    - [ ] Animations
     - [x] Player and miner must pass out if landing on elevator
     - [x] Player and miner must be able to ride elevator
-    - [ ] Player and miner must not be able to get on if elevator bottom is above their bottom
+    - [x] Player and miner must not be able to get on if elevator bottom is above their bottom
     - [x] Elevator must pause at stops
 - [ ] Design lots of mines
 - [ ] More textures